 These Mega-Horns Aren’t Photoshopped

-This steer my not be the biggest cow by any means, but his giant horns are like something out of a sci-fi film.
+This steer may not be the biggest cow by any means, but his giant horns are like something out of a sci-fi film.
 It looks like they’ve been CGI-ed four our wildest fantasies, but they’re totally authentic.
-Lurch, an African watusi steer, has the largest horn circumference of any steer in the world at 37.5 inches.
+Lurch, an African Watusi steer, has the largest horn circumference of any steer in the world at 37.5 inches.
 His horns were eventually his downfall.
 The poor critter died in 2010 when cancer at the base of his horns spread.
 The legend of Lurch will always exist in our memories and he’s survived by his doting owner Janice Wolf, who resides in Gassville, Arkansas.

 This Huge Sheep Had 88lbs Of Wool